SimVascular/svFSIplus/README.md

 <h2 id="xml_file"> Accessing Parameters </h2>

-Parameter values are accessed from the core simulation code from the `Simulation` object's `Parameters` object
+Parameter values are accessed from the core simulation code from the `Simulation` object's `Parameters` object.
+The `Parameter` template class `()` operator is used to access the parameters's value.

 ```
 int nsd = simulation.parameters.general_simulation_parameters.number_of_spatial_dimensions();